Fractured Magic: Egil Interlude V

 “Dangerous means dangerous.
 Leave before you get hurt.”

 “We can’t,” said another, the one who’d been thrown into the tree.
-He rubbed at his lower back but otherwise appeared uninjured.
+He rubbed at his lower back but otherwise appeared unharmed.
 “Our friends are waiting at the edge of the wood.
 They dared us to keep going until we found a frìth.
 We can’t turn back now.”

 “Then you’ll die and bring shame on your families,” Egil scolded.
 He met the fourth alfar’s gaze, the one who’d given him the matchbox.
 “Do you really want the blood of royalty on your hands?”